sami-s-hajjaj/ai-labs/src/lab3.md

 ## Objective

-To create Python script to execute breadth first search algorithm.
+To create Python script to execute uniform cost search algorithm.

 ## Problem to be solved